nelad1997/Intelligent-Interactive-Systems/Lantern/README.md

 ```bash
 streamlit run app.py
 ```

----

-4. **Graphviz Support**: The included `packages.txt` ensures that Graphviz is automatically installed on the cloud environment.

----

 ## 🛠 Features Summary
 - **Thought Tree Visualization**: Real-time Graphviz map of your brainstorming process in the sidebar.
 - **Contextual Actions**: